 The Dietetic Internship at Saint Louis University accepts 34 interns annually into five concentration areas: Nutrition Therapy, Culinary Entrepreneurship, Nutrition and Physical Performance, Pediatric Nutrition, and Public Health Nutrition.

 The application process for the concentrations are separate and competitive.
-Applicants may apply to one or both internship concentration areas.
-Applicants should submit only one application regardless if they are applying to both concentrations; however, a separate application letter for each concentration is required.
+Applicants may apply to one or all internship concentration areas.
+Applicants should submit only one application regardless if they are applying to one or all concentrations; however, a separate personal statement letter for each concentration is required.
 Further specialization within the emphasis areas are available but are limited in some of the areas to the number indicated below.
 A brief description of the internship concentrations are listed below*:

 Medical Nutrition Therapy (Matching Code: 170)